Bill Walton, NBA Hall of Famer who won 2 championships, dies at 71

 "Bill Walton was truly one of a kind," NBA commissioner Adam Silver said in a statement.
 "As a Hall of Fame player, he redefined the center position.
 His unique all-around skills made him a dominant force at UCLA and led to an NBA regular-season and Finals MVP, two NBA championships and a spot on the NBA's 50th and 75th Anniversary Teams."

 Walton was the No. 1 overall pick in the 1974 draft by the Portland Trail Blazers, and he led the team to their only NBA title in 1977.
-Named the league MVP in 1977-78 and the Sixth Man of the Year in 1985-86, Walton won another title in 1986 as a member of the Boston Celtics.
+Named the league MVP in 1978, the 6-foot-11 Walton won another title as a member of the Boston Celtics in 1986, when he earned the Sixth Man of the Year award.

 But that season proved to be his last hurrah.
 Walton, who battled injuries throughout his career, would play just 22 more games between the regular season and playoffs before retiring in 1988.